Benchmarking and Adapting On-Device LLMs for Clinical Decision Support: Results

-The substantial performance gain demonstrates that targeted domain adaptation can effectively compensate for the smaller scale of on-device models.
-Even with medium reasoning effort, the fine-tuned gpt-oss-20b model exhibits diagnostic accuracy comparable to significantly larger proprietary systems while retaining the advantages of local deployability and privacy preservation.
+The substantial performance gains across both model families demonstrate that targeted domain adaptation can effectively compensate for the smaller scale of on-device models.
+The fine-tuned gpt-oss-20b and Qwen3.5-35B models exhibit diagnostic accuracy comparable to significantly larger proprietary systems while retaining the advantages of local deployability and privacy preservation.
 These findings highlight the strong potential of lightweight, fine-tuned on-device LLMs to provide high-quality clinical decision support in settings with limited computational resources.